deepbsd/deepbsd.github.io/_posts/2018-06-22-Resurrecting_An_Old_T40.markdown

 very simple window manager that won't tax the video memory, I hope.
 FVWM is still out there, and it ran on graphics chipsets even more modest than this one.

+# Humble Hardware

+You know, we're pretty spoiled today by all of our powerful hardware.
+But if you think about it, this is the first time in history that we have personal computing devices whose power dwarfs our needs in using them.
+They're so powerful that we have no idea what to do with all that power, and we take it for granted.
+Or we spend it doing things like playing games or making home movies.
+Before in history, people solved their problems with pen and paper.
+Computers were reserved for the elite and only the erudite who could write programs actually used their computers.
+Really, we're just now starting to create uses for our personal computers.
+But we're still in our infancy with them and are only starting to use them up to their potential.

+In fact, I would say computer programming is the New Literacy.
+If you don't know how to program, it's similar to not being able to read in the 18th or 19th century.
+We take it for granted now that people can read, write and do simple math in at least one language.
+I believe it will soon be expected of a productive citizen to be able to write some simple programs in at least one computer language.
+A person might easily learn to use the Linux command line and write scripts on this old laptop.
+None of that requires a graphical interface!
+In fact, this old beast might be just the ticket.

+This laptop is substantially more powerful than the computational power used in calculating the moon missions.
+Our cell phones probably have thousands of times more computational power than were applied to those trajectory and thrust calculations (I don't even know what all the calculations were).
+So forgive me if I'm not so quick to throw this old T40 on top of the recycling pile.
+I wrote my first BASIC programs on a C-64, and this beats the pants off that old thing.
+If this can run a BSD or Linux shell, I can be in hog heaven.

+I'll let you know what happens in the future when I get some more RAM in there.
+This old war horse isn't done for yet.
+I think there could be quite a bit of life for this thing in the right hands.